-    So you will have to understand the differences between good and bad, which will allow you to produce a successful record by making better music.
+So you will have to understand the differences between good and bad art, which will allow you to produce a successful record by making better music.
 That will be our strategy.

 2. The internet is the cause of the music industry’s problems, because with it came piracy.

 Piracy existed long before the internet became popular, and it even existed back in the 1960s and 70s when the music cassette became mainstream.
-In the 1980s most teenagers owned more illegal copies on MCs than they legally bought singles or albums.
+In the 1980s most teenagers owned more illegal copies on MCs than they legally bought singles or albums already.

-Piracy always existed, and this has never been a real problem.
-It’s even quite the opposite, as illegal copies may help artists to become more popular and thus to become more successful in future.
+It’s even quite the opposite, as illegal copies may help artists to become more popular and thus to become more successful over time.
 You’ll soon learn more about the causes and the possible effects of piracy, illegal copies, and downloads.

 So in this manual you’ll learn how to produce a relevant album that people will love to spend money on.

-3. Forget about record sales – if you want to make money as an artist nowadays, then this will only be possible with live performances (ticket sales).
+3. Forget about record sales – if you wish to make money as an artist nowadays, then this will only be possible with live performances.

-4. Follow the trends – if you want to become successful, then you’ll have to see what’s popular.
+4. Follow the trends – if you wish to become successful, then you’ll have to see what’s popular.

 One of the biggest problems of today’s music is that everything sounds more or less the same, which means that nothing is outstanding anymore, while everything has become irrelevant.

-If you really want to make a dent, then you will need to stand out of the masses by being completely different from everything else out there.
-You will soon learn why this is the case, and you’ll also learn how to achieve that.
+You will soon understand why this is the case, and you’ll also learn how to achieve that.